ethanux/ethanux/README.md

-# 👋 Hi, I’m @ethanux
+# 👋 Hi, I’m Jeff Nengovhela

 I'm passionate about building robust web services, command-line tools, and APIs — and I love sharing the knowledge I gain along the way.

 ## 👀 I’m interested in ...
-- API development
+- REST API/web development mostly using python (Flask, django , FastAPi, html, CSS, Javascript, vue.js)
-- Backend and microservices architecture
+- Backend and microservices architecture using python (django, Flask) and Java (Springboot)
-- Systems programming & OS internals
+- Systems programming & OS internals using C/C++, Go
-- Embedded systems and IoT
+- Embedded systems and IoT using C/C++ , Python
 - Linux system administration (file and process monitoring & management)
-- Scripting and automation
+- Scripting and automation using bash, python, C++
-- Artificial Intelligence (especially NLP)
+- Artificial Intelligence (especially NLP) Just Python it was made for it :)

 ## 🌱 I’m currently learning ...
+- Java for applications development, and java advance concepts.
+Java for REST API/ micosevice development
 - Go for systems programming, scripting, and web services
 - Low-level programming and understanding hardware-software interaction
 - Advanced Linux administration and system internals